-- i.
-Name and address of permittee (and property owner, if different); - ii.
-Name and address of authorized agent (if applicable); - iii.
-Name of the waterbody or receiving waters, as applicable, at the project site; - iv.
-Name of the city or county where the project occurs; - v.
-Project purpose, need and description; The purpose and need for the project shall be specified.
+- a.
+Name and address of [permittee applicant] (and property owner, if different). - b.
+Name and address of authorized agent (if applicable). - c.
+Name of the waterbody or receiving waters, as applicable, at the project site. - d.
+Name of the city or county where the project occurs. - e.
+Project purpose, need and description.
+The purpose and need for the project shall be specified.
 A complete narrative description of the project shall include: the type of activity to be conducted; any physical alteration to surface waters; and all impacts, permanent and temporary, associated with the project.
-Wetland impacts should be defined by the Cowardin classification method or similar terminology.
-Conversion of one type of wetland to another type of wetland is considered to be a permanent impact.

-- vi.
-Amount of surface water impacts (wetlands, streams and/or open water) by type in square feet or acres, or linear feet for streams (if applicable); - vii.
-Materials Assessment; If dredged or fill material is involved, the applicant must provide evidence or certification that the material is free from toxic contaminants, or that the material, if not free of contaminants, will be placed in an approved disposal area.
-If applicable, the applicant may be required to conduct grain size and composition analyses, tests for specific parameters or chemical constituents, or elutriate tests on the dredge material. - viii.
-Proposed construction schedule; An estimate of the construction timeframe for the project will be used to determine the VWP permit term. - ix.
-Signed and dated signature page; The application signature page, either on the copy submitted to VMRC or to the DEQ, must have an original signature. - x.
-Appendices (from the JPA) that apply to the project; - xi.
-The Department of Environmental Quality Addendum, including latitude and longitude (to the nearest second) at the center of the project, United States Geological Survey Hydrologic Unit Code for the project and compensatory mitigation site, DEQ stream classification, stream drainage area, functions and values assessment for wetlands impacts (if applicable), wetlands delineation information, state- and federallylisted threatened and endangered species information, mitigation plan (demonstrating avoidance and minimization to the maximum extent practicable, and compensation for unavoidable impacts);
+Wetland impacts should be [defined by the quantified according to their] Cowardin classification [method] or similar terminology.
+Conversion of one type of wetland to another type of wetland is considered to be a permanent impact. - f.
+Amount of surface water impacts (wetlands, streams [and/or or] open water) by type in square feet or acres, or linear feet for streams (if applicable). - g.
+Materials assessment.
+If dredged or fill material is involved, the applicant must provide evidence or certification that the material is free from toxic contaminants, or that the material, if not free of contaminants, will be placed in an approved disposal area.
+If applicable, the applicant may be required to conduct grain size and composition analyses, tests for specific parameters or chemical constituents, or elutriate tests on the dredge material. - h.
+Proposed construction schedule.
+An estimate of the construction timeframe for the project will be used to determine the VWP permit term. - i.
+Signed and dated signature page.
+The application signature page, either on the copy submitted to VMRC or to the DEQ, must have an original signature. - j.
+Appendices (from the JPA) that apply to the project.